 What is the meaning of surrogacy?
 What is surrogacy?
 The answer will be different for every person

 What is surrogacy?
 What does it mean?
-The answer to these questions will be based on how surrogacy affects a person.
-What surrogacy means and represents to intended parents and surrogate mothers, will depend on their own experience, for each person surrogacy meaning will be different.
-Also surrogacy meaning will differ from a legal and process point of view.
+The answer to these questions will be based on how surrogacy touch a person.
+What surrogacy means and represents to intended parents and surrogate mothers, will depend on their own experience, for each person surrogacy meaning can be different, and also, it can differ from a legal and process point of view.

 What is surrogacy?
 What surrogacy means for Intended Parents

-Intended parents look to surrogacy as their last option to having a biological child.
-These people tend to spend thousands and thousands of dollars going through IVF and fertility treatment processes before realizing that their last option to have a biological child is through surrogacy.
+Prospective parents look to surrogacy as their last option to having a biological child.
+These people tend to spend thousands and thousands of dollars going through IVF and fertility treatments before realizing that their last option to have a biological child is through surrogacy.
+This move, from infertility to surrogacy, is a really big step.

-At that point, discover that you will need a surrogate mother to carry your baby and become parents can be an extremely emotional decision.
+At that point, discover that they will need a surrogate mother to carry your baby and become parents can be an extremely emotional choice.
+Why?
+Because a surrogacy process can give them the parenthood experience they have been dreaming about, however it won’t allow them the pregnancy experience they may have wanted.

 People who are childless or have problems getting/staying pregnant are often looked down upon.
 For them, surrogacy is the way for them to break the shame and stigma that comes from not having children.